AndrewVFranco/clinical-llm-hallucination-detector/README.md

 ## Motivation

-LLMs are increasingly being deployed in clinical settings, but they hallucinate — and in healthcare, hallucinations are dangerous.
+LLMs are increasingly being deployed in clinical settings, but they hallucinate.
+In healthcare, hallucinations are dangerous.
 A model confidently stating an incorrect drug dosage or contraindication can directly harm patients.

 SentinelMD addresses this by functioning as a **safety layer** that sits on top of any LLM, verifying its claims against authoritative medical literature in real time.
 Drawing on 8+ years of clinical experience in cardiac telemetry, this system was designed with a real understanding of how bad clinical information propagates through care workflows and what the consequences look like.